amdjs/amdjs-tests/README.md

 * **implemented**: an object whose properties are the types of tests that the loader expects to pass.
 A list of valid test categories are at the end of this readme.

+Please then add your framework to `server/manifest` and add a line to `.travis.yml` to begin auto-testing your code.

 # Adding AMD-JS Tests To Your Own Framework

 It's possible to run the AMD-JS tests as part of your existing CI system.
 You need to provide *bridges* between the AMD-JS suite and your unit testing framework of choice.
 You can do this by either implementing a global `amdJSPrint` object or defining/implementing a global `system` object on which a `print()` method resides.